ple1n/awesome/philosophy.md

 Out of all kinds of willed money, legal money, aka currency, is most liquid, easily tradeded due to their structural simplicity.
 Different kinds of money are interexchanged which is enabled by a matter of configuration of current reality.

+Being algebraic abstracts out specific details, which makes it last longer regarding the rapidly shifting landscape, as a good political theory should deal with.
+The theory should last into future despite rapid development in AI.
+Most other political theories of current time focus on specifics of morality, methods of social organization, production or rebellion.

+The algebraic method in general also tries to capture the whole of reality, as in phenomena, top-down, which is total rationalization in best effort, as in, not missing any part in the theory.

-# Null hypothesis on the nature of conscious identtiy
+# Null hypothesis on the nature of conscious identity

 There is a stance that I have been having that is analogous to the null hypothesis, but applied in the realm of _personal philosophy_, as in the philosphy of dealing with one's own outlook on life and personal identity.